NextGen Empower U

 This program will focus on unlocking the three keys to success including:

-• September 22 – Relationship Success: Understanding and Creating Healthy Relationships
+• September 25 – Relationship Success: Understanding and Creating Healthy Relationships (virtual)

-• October 6 – Education Success: Creating your Personal Toolkit through Education
+• October 9 – Education Success: Creating your Personal Toolkit through Education (virtual)

-• October 20 – Career Success: Navigating Your Career Throughout Your Lifetime
+• October 23 – Career Success: Navigating Your Career Throughout Your Lifetime (virtual)

-• October 27 – Wealth Success: Generating Wealth to Create Financial Independence
+• November 6 – Wealth Success: Generating Wealth to Create Financial Independence (virtual)

 Session dates and locations are subject to change.